Janislav/nexiles.git.flow/docs/using-gitflow.rst

 	$ git flow release

-No we get the information that we have currently know releases....
+No we get the information that we have currently no  releases....
 So let's create one.
 To do this just type::